Joy of Conserving

 Culinary arts at JOALI focus on an Earth-to-Table initiative, promising ingredient traceability and offering fresh, locally harvested and sustainably sourced foods that support small farms.

-Our slow food mantra promotes local food and traditional cooking whist focusing on organic foods and clean production methods that preserve the environment.
-JOALI gardens are 100% organic and we grow traditional products, including vegetables, fruits, culinary and medicinal herbs, using sustainable techniques, and draw on science and knowledge from the past to produce the best ingredients whilst protecting the environment.
+Our slow food mantra promotes local foods, traditional cooking and clean production methods.
+The gardens of JOALI are 100 percent organic: we grow vegetables, fruits, and culinary and medicinal herbs using sustainable techniques.
+Our team draws on both traditional knowledge and modern science to produce the best ingredients while simultaneously protecting the environment.

 Our mantra is to give back to nature and prevent waste wherever possible.
 Food and garden waste are composted into natural fertiliser, while paper, packaging and cans are recycled.
 Hazardous waste is carefully managed in order to protect our staff, guests and the local environment.
 We also encourage digital reading materials across the island.